Skip to content

 Why Length Matters

-• 1/4-wave: Current peaks at the base, tapering quickly to zero at the tip.
+• 1/4-wave: Current is highest at or near the base/feedpoint and tapers toward zero at the tip.

 Where 5/8-Waves Shine

-5/8-wave verticals are especially effective where the radiator remains manageable in physical size:
+5/8-wave verticals are most attractive where the radiator remains physically manageable and the extra height is useful:

 • 6 m (50 MHz)